Check back - we will add questions and answers we receive during the year in this space

 What if I am not home when the seeds are mailed?

-Do I have to follow growing directions (starting seed inside, sun considerations, etc.)
+Do I have to follow growing directions (starting seed inside, sun considerations, plant spacing, etc.)

-Yes, you MUST follow the provided directions for starting your seed and growing your plants, otherwise the data from all the participants are not comparable.
+Yes, you will need to follow the directions we've provided for starting your seeds and growing your plants, otherwise the data from all the participants will not be comparable.

 How is data collected?

-ONLINE - Data is collected Online via a google form – a link will be provided to all registered participants.
-All data must be submitted via the google form.
+ONLINE - Data is collected Online via a Google form.
+All data must be submitted via the Google Form.

 MAIL - Paper forms for data collection must be returned as well for data verification purposes.